Tactile Systems Technology, In - GuruFocus.com

 Legal Notice Regarding Forward-Looking Statements

 This release contains forward-looking statements.
 Forward-looking statements are generally identifiable by the use of words like “may,” “will,” “should,” “could,” “expect,” “anticipate,” “estimate,” “believe,” “intend,” “continue,” “confident,” “outlook,” “guidance,” “project,” “goals,” “look forward,” “poised,” “designed,” “plan,” “return,” “focused,” “prospects” or “remain” or the negative of these words or other variations on these words or comparable terminology.
-The reader is cautioned not to put undue reliance on these forward-looking statements, as these statements are subject to numerous factors and uncertainties outside of Tactile Medical’s control that can make such statements untrue, including, but not limited to, Tactile Medical’s plans to consummate its proposed public offering, its expectations with respect to granting the underwriter a 30-day option to purchase additional shares and its intended use of net proceeds therefrom; the impacts of the COVID-19 pandemic on Tactile Medical’s business, financial condition and results of operations, and Tactile Medical’s inability to mitigate such impacts; the adequacy of Tactile Medical’s liquidity to pursue its business objectives; Tactile Medical’s ability to obtain reimbursement from third party payers for its products; loss or retirement of key executives, including prior to identifying a successor; adverse economic conditions or intense competition; loss of a key supplier; entry of new competitors and products; adverse federal, state and local government regulation; technological obsolescence of Tactile Medical’s products; technical problems with Tactile Medical’s research and products; Tactile Medical’s ability to expand its business through strategic acquisitions; Tactile Medical’s ability to integrate acquisitions and related businesses; wage and component price inflation; the effects of current and future U.S. and foreign trade policy and tariff actions; or the inability to carry out research, development and commercialization plans.
+The reader is cautioned not to put undue reliance on these forward-looking statements, as these statements are subject to numerous factors and uncertainties outside of Tactile Medical’s control that can make such statements untrue, including, but not limited to, the closing of Tactile Medical’s public offering and the anticipated gross proceeds therefrom; the impacts of the COVID-19 pandemic on Tactile Medical’s business, financial condition and results of operations, and Tactile Medical’s inability to mitigate such impacts; the adequacy of Tactile Medical’s liquidity to pursue its business objectives; Tactile Medical’s ability to obtain reimbursement from third party payers for its products; loss or retirement of key executives, including prior to identifying a successor; adverse economic conditions or intense competition; loss of a key supplier; entry of new competitors and products; adverse federal, state and local government regulation; technological obsolescence of Tactile Medical’s products; technical problems with Tactile Medical’s research and products; Tactile Medical’s ability to expand its business through strategic acquisitions; Tactile Medical’s ability to integrate acquisitions and related businesses; wage and component price inflation; the effects of current and future U.S. and foreign trade policy and tariff actions; or the inability to carry out research, development and commercialization plans.
 In addition, other factors that could cause actual results to differ materially are discussed in Tactile Medical’s filings with the SEC.
 Investors and security holders are urged to read these documents free of charge on the SEC’s website at http://www.sec.gov.
 Tactile Medical undertakes no obligation to publicly update or revise its forward-looking statements as a result of new information, future events or otherwise.

 Contacts Investors: Mike Piccinino, CFA ICR Westwicke 443-213-0500 [email protected]